| July 13, 2020 | Lifestyle

 We have all evolved beyond the bong.
-As more cannabusinesses have been approved to operate in different states around the country, the country has seen a drastic increase in the types of cannabis products available.
+As more cannabusinesses have been approved to operate in different states around the country, the U.S. has seen a drastic increase in the types of cannabis products available.
 While smoking may be the most popular, there are a variety of alternative ways to use cannabis both medically and recreationally.
-The effect, duration, and onset time vary slightly with each consumption method.
-Many can be combined for synergistic, sustained relief.
+The effect, duration, and onset time vary slightly with each consumption method, and many can be combined for synergistic, sustained relief.
 The correct consumption method for you will be a matter of desired effect, intensity, duration, and personal preference.
 Once you’re ready to begin, we recommend that you purchase the necessary items you’ll need from a reputable online store.

 - There is a general trade off between onset time and relief period

 - It is always easier to supplement with a rapid onset consumption method